CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

   - PostgreSQL Driver
   - Lombok

 Click "Generate" to download a zip file of your project.
 Expand it and put it somewhere you like.
 Next, open IntelliJ and you should see the Welcome screen.
-Click "Import Project".
+From the "File" menu, choose "New" > "Project from Existing Sources…".
 Navigate to the `video-games` folder you created, then choose the `build.gradle` file and Open it.
-Keep all the defaults and click OK, and after a few screens the project should open in IntelliJ.
+Choose "Trust Project".
+The project should open in IntelliJ.
 A build process will run to download all the dependencies.

 Now we're set to start creating our web service.